PaulBC/grid-sat-solver/README.md

 - Minimally supported turtle graphics to display hex and rhombus grid.
 - Minimally supported boolean logic for expanding disjunctions into conjunctions of clauses.

-### Features not implemented yet, but nice to have.
-- Simple way to require equality between grid cells (and generate clauses).
-E.g. this could enforce still-life behavior on  part of a Life pattern.
-- Set grid cell values in initial generation or later (using single-literal clauses).
-- Assign region of grid cells using picture format (e.g. using `.` `*` `?`)
-- Add auxiliary variables to template.
-E.g. `STATOR <- G O` would force STATOR true if booth cell and successor are live.
-A cardinality bound on stators (one for each cell) could eliminate trivial solutions.
-- Extensions to syntax, such as expressing cardinality or symmetry in the input file.
-I have mostly avoided this because it is hard to know where to stop, and it is possible to do many of these things very concisely in Python.

-Note: I am not primarily targeting Conway's Game of Life (CGOL), since there are many competing search applications.
-Right now, I am more interested in laying out tiles with symmetries, hence my focus on which features to implement.

 I have attempted some documentation of APIs through docstrings, but there is no user's or developer's guide thus far.
 I may add one time permitting.